wyeworks/boom/README.md

 Boom uses `Plug.ErrorHandler` to trigger notifications.
 If you are already using that module you must use `BoomNotifier` after it.

+## Compatibility

+This library aims to be compatible with Elixir versions from 1.10 to 1.17 although it might work with other versions.

 ## License

 BoomNotifier is released under the terms of the [MIT License](https://github.com/wyeworks/boom/blob/master/LICENSE).